 What I liked About The Lost DNA 2050

 Before talking about what I disliked about the novel, I want to talk about what I really enjoyed.

 First and foremost, the concept of technology taking over the world, and human life going worse to rogue is something I have always thought about.
 Kava Kamz portrays the influence of technology in a way that freaks you out.
-I was feeling uneasy about a couple of instances imagining a world with driverless taxis and brain transplants.
+I was feeling uneasy about a couple of instances of imagining a world with driverless taxis and brain transplants.

 Secondly, the story itself had a lot of meat.
 The Lost DNA 2050 could have easily been a trilogy, with separate books on Lakshmi’s resurrection, Thamarai’s exploration of the secret, and the final conclusion.
 Most of the story (will come back to this in the next section) was interesting and never bored me.

-Last but not the least, I was mighty impressed with the imagination of the author.
+Last but not least, I was mighty impressed with the imagination of the author.
 Yes, thinking about the future anyone can visualize crazy gadgets, flying cars, and stuff like that, but what Kava depicts is something I could never imagine.
-Take the different departments and global organizations he mentions, or the concepts like tax-paying robots.
+Take the different departments and global organizations he mentions or the concepts like tax-paying robots.
 Purely as a science fiction novel, The Lost DNA 2050 could easily have been among the better ones coming out of India.
 But sadly, that’s not to be, and I explain why in the next section.

 What I Didn’t Like About The Lost DNA 2050

 Well, there’s a lot that I dislike about the novel.
 Keeping my prejudices aside, I want to make this as much fair as I can.